franfermon/arch-installation/README.md

 Once the terminal is loaded you are executing the installer.
 Keep in mind that until we enter our new system everything we are doing is "external".
 We have a set of tools (like nano or vim, or even fonts like terminus) that are embedded into the installer but are not present in the new installation.

-The first step that I always do is to change the keyboard layout (in this case to Spanish)
+The first step that I always do is to change the keyboard layout (in this case to Spanish):

     loadkeys es